vaam-io/recruitment/refactoring/manuscript.md

 1. Meet up in online editor and make sure it works and is in markdown mode with the following content: ` ```typescript ``` `
 2. Start stopwatch for 30 minutes.
 Remind them when there is 5 minutes left.
 3. Tell them the scenario: "I'm gonna paste in some code written by a junior developer.
 There might be any sort of bugs and problems with it, and we want you to review it with us.
-We recommend you take a few minutes to go over the code and then start pointing out any issues you find."
+We recommend you take a few minutes to go over the code and then start pointing out any issues you find.
+Also, at the top of the file is a comment that describes the API you're working with.
+If you think that the API needs to change, go ahead and make that change."
 4. Paste the code inside the typescript markers.
 5. When they point an issue, we acknowledge* it and ask how they would solve it.
 After they've explained, we suggest that they go ahead and make the change.